harveyt/Wacapella/GameData/Wacapella/README.md

 * [Skyhawk Science System][url:SSS] - which is a very good "Probes-Before-Crew" style tech tree, and works great with BDB and History of Spaceflight.

+## Flight Instructions

+To build a replica of the first WAC Corporal, see the [Blue Prints][url:BluePrints].

+* Starting from the top with a command/nose cone, there are three science variants:

+    * Capella Control Unit with Thermometer Experiment
+    * Capella Control Unit with Barometer Experiment
+    * Capella Control Unit with Goo Experiment

+* Capella Inline Parachute.

+* Capella Engine.
+Disable the shroud.

+* Capella Fins x 3.

+* Tiny Tim Decoupler.

+* Tiny Tim.
+The first stage SRB.

+* Tiny Tim Fins x 3.

+* Colours: Most parts have either a black and white or black and yellow colour variants.

+* Staging:

+    * Stage 0: The Tiny Tim and any launch clamps.

+    * Stage 1: The Tiny Tim Decoupler *and* the Capella Engine.
+Historically the Capella Engine was actually in Stage 0, you can try but things may explode.

+    * Stage 2: The Capella Inline Parachute.

+In stock if you launch straight up it is highly likely that the parachutes will be destroyed on re-entry.
+Even deploying parachutes near apogee at around 66km.
+Launch to a lower altitude, launch more at an angle, don't use parachutes and use the provided Communotron 4-S to transmit science.
+Experiment like they did historically to find the right way to get back safely.

 ## License

 All content is [MIT][url:MITLicense] licensed.